Issues Library—Federal Education Policy

 2. The notion that parents are not adequate teachers and mentors for their children is empirically untrue.
 As found in a large study in the United Kingdom, children who are raised (especially at early ages) in their own homes by their own mothers and fathers fare significantly better developmentally than those placed in institutional environments at an early age.3

 3. Non-experimental studies of Head Start and experimental studies of statewide early education programs show little to no gain at best to early education programs.
-A massive six-year study of 35,000 children by Durham University shows that children enrolled in early education programs have no developmental advantage over their peers who did not enroll in any schooling before they enter primary school.4 A 2007 National Institute of Child Health and Human Development study found that children enrolled in institutionalized education were more likely to exhibit problematic behaviors, such as bullying and aggression, for several years afterwards.5 An Education Next study on the universalized kindergarten found that the long-term effects of this 60s and 70s program are negligible at best, with slightly lower dropout rates for upper-middle class children, and no positive impact on other children.6 Finally, when reviewing the early education pilot programs in Oklahoma and Georgia, the Heritage Foundation determined that despite high state spending, “neither state has experience significant sustained improvement in students’ academic achievement as measured by the National Assessment of Educational Progress.”7
+A massive six-year study of 35,000 children by Durham University shows that children enrolled in early education programs have no developmental advantage over their peers who did not enroll in any schooling before they enter primary school.4 A 2007 National Institute of Child Health and Human Development study found that children enrolled in day care were more likely to exhibit problematic behaviors, such as bullying and aggression, for several years afterwards.5 An Education Next study on the universalized kindergarten found that the long-term effects of this 60s and 70s program are negligible at best, with slightly lower dropout rates for upper-middle class children, and no positive impact on other children.6 Finally, when reviewing the early education pilot programs in Oklahoma and Georgia, the Heritage Foundation determined that despite high state spending, “neither state has experience significant sustained improvement in students’ academic achievement as measured by the National Assessment of Educational Progress.”7

 Where Does HSLDA Stand?